ytazz/vnoid/index.md

 #### Goal reaching
 - The goal and several intermediate checkpoints are specified in the field.
 They are shown in different colors.
-  The furthest checkpoint (or the goal) reached during the trial is recorded.
+  Whether the robot could reach each checkpoint during the trial is recorded.

 #### Speed
-- Simulation time elapsed before reaching the goal is recorded.
+- Simulation time elapsed before reaching the each checkpoint is recorded.

 #### Realtime-ness
 - The ratio of simulation-time and computation-time is recorded to evaluate how much the controller violates the realtime constraint.